 Life Planning vs Financial Planning

 Financial planning, while important for both overall life planning and retirement planning, is not the only critical consideration.
 In fact, a good case can be made that finances aren't even at the top of the life/retirement planning priority list.
-One of the best resources we've found on this front is available at the following website, which lists "providing financial and physical shelter" as only one of six issues and concerns in its SPLASH model:
+Along these lines, "providing financial and physical shelter" is only one of six issues and concerns in what we call a SPLASH model:

 Spirit: What matters beyond the physical details of your life